Infinite circle packings on surfaces with conical singularities: Prescribing the conformal class

 \begin{proof} Let $K_0$ be the standard triangulation of $\bar S$ induced by the \gb \ structure $X$.
 Let $K_0'$ be the first barycentric subdivision of $K_0$.
 By construction, $\aut X$ acts simplicially on $K_0$ and on $K_0'$.
-Let $P=\{p_1,\dots,p_n\}$ be any $\aut X$-invariant collection of vertices of $K_0$, regarded as vertices of $K_0'$.
+Let $P=\{p_1,\dots,p_n\}$ be any $\aut X$-invariant collection of vertices of $K_0$ (e.g., the orbit of a single vertex), regarded as vertices of $K_0'$.

 The stars of vertices of $P$ in $K_0'$ are a collection of triangulated disks with disjoint interiors.
 Subdivide $K_0'$ as follows: if $v\in P$, then subdivide triangles in $\st{v}{K_0'}$ as shown on the left in Figure~\ref{fig:subdivision}.
 Do not subdivide any other triangle.
 (The right-hand side of picture shows the effect of applying this subdivision twice to the disk on the left-hand side.)
 The star of $v$ in this subdivision is isomorphic to the star of $v$ in $K_0'$, so we can iterate the process.
 Since stars of vertices of $P$ have disjoint interiors, this can be performed simultaneously at all vertices of $P$.
 We obtain a sequence of triangulations $K_m$ of $\bar S$.
 In the limit we get a triangulation $K$ of $S$, in which all vertices of $P$ have become punctures.